Skip to main content

 Option 1: Preconfigured setup (Alva-recommended)

-To save time configuring your codebase, we recommend importing one of our starter projects and working in a GitHub Codespace developer environment.
+To save time configuring your codebase, we recommend selecting a tech stack before starting a coding test and working in a GitHub Codespace developer environment.

 ℹ️ Note: To see what our starter projects include, please read this article.